- Instructions for Form 5713 - Introductory Material

 Members of a controlled group of corporations.

-If you are a member of a controlled group of corporations, the answers to the questions on lines 8 through 13 for your tax year must reflect:
+If you are a member of a controlled group of corporations, the answers to the questions on lines 8 through 13 for your tax year must reflect the following.

 The boycott information of each other member of the controlled group (and that of any trust of which a member of the controlled group is treated as the owner under section 671) for each member's tax year that ends with or within the common tax year that ends with or within your tax year.